TREVOR's Blog

 Then, shortly after Wendy & Jon and Chloe headed home, around 4:00, my west coast brother Ian and my extreme northern New Hampshire cousin Sarah A arrived within 10 minutes of each other.

-Ian is a senior editor at Home Power magazine and is at the NorthWoods Stewardship Center in E Charleston VT leading a hands-on seminar on small scale wind-electric power this week.
+Home Power magazine and is at the NorthWoods Stewardship Center in E Charleston VT leading a hands-on seminar on small scale wind-electric power this week.
 Pete used to live and work at NorthWoods and since it's only 10 minutes from his house, it was extremely convenient for Ian to come over to Pete's place while we were there.
 It was wonderful to see my long lost brother again.
 He does come east regularly, so I sometimes actually get to see him once a year if I'm lucky.
 Ian's terrific and I love him, so it always great to spend time together.

 Ian was pretty tired because of lingering jet lag on top of a full schedule of work, so he didn't talk as much as he sometimes does, but that doesn't really make a lot of difference to me.
 I like the talk, but it's the together time that really floats my boat.